auraz/clarity-menu/README.md

 # configuration

 Edit settings.py to be similar with output of `sw` command.
+Look at the settings.py for example.

 chmod +x menu.py